Navigation

 Grape vine – Vitis vinifera

 The plant is as versatile as its most popular by-product wine, the grape juice, raisins, marc brandy like grappa or valuable grape seed oil - all this and much more can be obtained from the fruits of the vine.
-But the leaves also have a special power.
+Its leaves, however have a special power.

 Good for blood vessels and legs